 - You must prove that someone was negligent in your case

-- There is usually an insurance company involved that puts its interests well ahead of yours
+- You will usually face an insurance company that puts its interests well ahead of yours

 - You need a tenacious and determined lawyer to fight for you to help you get the best possible result

-To start from the beginning, there are two things that you must do after you suffer any personal injury:
+To start, there are two very important things that you should do after you suffer any personal injury:

-- See a doctor to get your injuries treated and diagnosed
+- See a doctor to get your injuries diagnosed and treated

-- Call an experienced lawyer to help you seek compensation
+- Partner with an experienced injury lawyer to help you seek compensation

 Why You Need Prompt Medical Treatment

-From the medical side, you need prompt treatment after your injury.
-First, your health is on the line.
+From the medical side, you should seek prompt treatment as soon as possible after your injury.
+First, your health and future are on the line.
 Many personal injuries can be life-threatening.
 Even if you do not notice immediate symptoms, they may show up days after an accident.
-When you do file a claim, an insurance company can give you a hard time if you wait too long to see a doctor.
+When you eventually file a claim, an insurance company will question the severity of your injuries if you wait too long to see a doctor.

 - Proving that someone else was to blame for your injuries

-- Maximizing your financial compensation when someone has a legal obligation to pay you
+- Maximizing your financial recovery when someone else has a legal obligation to pay you

 When it comes to proving fault in your case, every claim has the same basic test (even though it may apply differently depending on your type of case).
-There is no one law on the books in Colorado that says what negligence is.
+There is no one law on the books in Colorado that legally defines negligence.
 Instead, the law has developed through state and federal court cases that apply Colorado law.

 The first element of the negligence test is that someone else owed you a duty of care.
-Many are surprised to learn that strangers they have never met and may never meet owe them a duty of care.
-If you come near another driver on the road or someone else’s property, they owe you a duty of care.
+You may be surprised to learn that strangers you have never met owe you a duty of care.
+If you come near another driver on the road or you are legally on someone else’s property, they owe you a duty of care.
 They cannot do whatever they want.
-When their actions injure people, they must pay.
+When their actions injure you, they must pay.

 The second and most contested element of any personal injury case is proving that someone else acted unreasonably under the circumstances.
 The law does not require that everyone be perfect at all times.
-Instead, they must act as any reasonable person would under the circumstances.
+Instead, we all must act as any reasonable person would under the circumstances.

-If you are a driver, you keep your eyes on the road, drive rested, and don’t break traffic laws.
-If you own property, acting reasonably means inspecting your property for dangerous conditions and working to resolve them or warn others of them within a reasonable amount of time.
-Acting reasonably varies depending on the case and what the person is doing.
+For example, if you are a driver, you keep your eyes on the road, drive rested and don’t break traffic laws.
+If you own property, acting reasonably means inspecting your property for dangerous conditions and working to resolve those issues or warn others about them within a reasonable amount of time.
+Acting reasonably varies depending on the situation and what the person is doing.

-Assuming you can satisfy the third element of the case in proving that you have suffered an injury, you must then prove that someone else was the cause of your injury.
-In other words, you might not have suffered an injury had it not been for the defendant’s actions.
+The third legal element of a personal injury case is proving that you have suffered an injury because of someone else’s negligence.
+In other words, you can show you might not have suffered an injury had it not been for the defendant’s actions.

-How to Prove Negligence in a Personal Injury Case
+How to Prove Negligence in a Centennial Personal Injury Case

 Your lawyer will gather the evidence, which can include: